China's Xi urges North Korea, United States to meet halfway

 In comments made before reporters, Xi added, “The international and regional situation, as well as the situation on the Korean peninsula, remains in flux, so timely exchanges and the coordination of positions between China and North Korea are still extremely essential.”

-Ri said North Korea’s commitment to denuclearisation and safeguarding peace and stability on the Korean peninsula were unchanged, the foreign ministry added.
+The North’s foreign minister, Ri Yong Ho, said its commitment to denuclearisation and safeguarding peace and stability on the Korean peninsula were unchanged, the foreign ministry added.

 Meeting the Chinese government’s top diplomat Wang Yi earlier, Ri said North Korea hoped to build “required mutual trust” with the United States and “move in the same direction”, it said.